Dan Rather Blasts Donald Trump’s ‘Abject Cruelty’ For Not Caring As Americans Lose Unemployment Benefits

 As The Huffington Post reported, Trump’s refusal to sign the measure meant that at least 9.5 million Americans lost benefits through the Pandemic Unemployment Assistance program, which expired at midnight on Saturday.
 As the BBC noted, the president defended his position, taking to Twitter to blame China for COVID-19 spreading around the globe.

 Others have criticized Trump for retreating to his Mar-a-Lago resort in Florida after throwing the process in disarray, where he was spotted golfing during a long Christmas vacation as lawmakers from both parties worked to save the deal.
-He has long been criticized by those who believe he failed to take the pandemic serious enough, making statements downplaying its severity and failing to adhere to proper social distancing measures at events.
-As the number of infections and deaths have risen steadily over the course of the last several weeks, Trump has instead focused on legal efforts to overturn the results of the 2020 presidential election.
+He has long been criticized by those who believe he failed to take the pandemic seriously enough, making statements downplaying its severity and failing to adhere to proper social distancing measures at events.
+As the number of infections and deaths has risen steadily over the course of the last several weeks, Trump has instead focused on legal efforts to overturn the results of the 2020 presidential election.

 There could be more uncertainty to come if Trump does not authorize the stimulus deal.
-A partial government shutdown is set to start on Tuesday unless lawmakers can come together on a temporary funding measure, though the BBC noted that this would not include the coronavirus relief measures, and would still require a signature from Trump.
+A partial government shutdown is set to start on Tuesday unless lawmakers can come together on a temporary funding measure, though the BBC noted that this would not include the coronavirus relief measures and would still require a signature from Trump.
 It remains uncertain whether he would do so.